skovranek/yaml_pipe/README.md

 > key\_search(node: Any, key: str) -> Any, List[Any], bool:

-Attempt to find a specified dict key in series of nested dicts and lists.
+Attempt to find a specified dict key in a series of nested dicts and lists.
 Returned list is path of keys or indices to access value.
 True/False for found/not found.

 > print\_keys(node: Any):